klam55108-oss/smapp/README.md

 - Post creation, comment/like functionality and statistics
 - Presigned links for the frontend to upload post images
 - Following functionality and paginated feed

-## Technologies
-- Go, with the `net/http` package for request handling
-- gRPC for inter-service communication
-- MySQL for data storage
-- Docker Swarm for container orchestration
-- Amazon EC2 and Application Load Balancer for deployment
-- Amazon S3 for image uploading and storage

 ## Running the Application